CatTanker/cnc_map_tool_guide/docs/modern_editors.md

 ### QoL Features

 A growing volume of interface features have been developed.
 One of the more evident examples is a zoom in/out function, which is greatly missed in the WW2.5D series of map editors.
-The editor also includes a search tool so you can find a specific item much easier, better catagorized lists, and a configurable LAT panel.
+The editor also includes a search tool so you can find a specific item much easier, better categorized lists, and a configurable LAT panel.
 There is also a map-wide overlay option, active lighting and hotkeys to speed up your workflow.

 ![ZoomGif](Assets/WAEZooooom.gif)
 ![TIbCount, rotating a vehicle and custom copy](Assets/WAEQoL.gif)

 ### New Tools
-There are also several automative tools available for WAE, including a configurable terrain generator to decorate natural environments, a WIP cliff drawer, and the possibilities of user-made scripts that can perform advanced tasks, such as smoothing out water tiles.
+There are also several new tools available for WAE, including a configurable terrain generator to decorate natural environments, a WIP cliff drawer, and the possibilities of user-made scripts that can perform advanced tasks, such as smoothing out water tiles.
 The editor can also draw complex tunnels, which do not break unlike the unpatched FA2's tunnels, has a check distance tool that can follow pathfinding, and allows users to configure what is copied and deleted.

 ![Connected Tiles Gif](Assets/WAEConnected.gif)
 ![Terrain Generator Gif](Assets/WAETerrainGen.gif)